 The Compensation Committee considers whether the company's executive compensation program is aligned with the interests of the company's shareholders.
 As part of its review of the company's executive compensation program, the Compensation Committee considered the approval by approximately 97% of the votes cast for the company's say-on-pay vote at our 2023 Annual Meeting of Shareholders.
-The Compensation Committee determined that the company's executive compensation program in response to the 2023 say-on-pay vote.
+The Compensation Committee determined that the company's executive compensation philosophies and objectives and compensation elements continued to be appropriate and did not make any changes to the company's executive compensation program in response to the 2023 say-on-pay vote.